Dunedin lives with and values its heritage

 Dunedin is adorned by gardens

-Protected woodland - the Town Belt –demarks the inner city.
+Protected woodland - the Town Belt – demarks the inner city.
 Gardens, public and private, adorn Dunedin and provide year-round interest.
 Four of them – Dunedin Botanic Garden, Larnach Castle Garden, Glenfalloch Woodland Garden and Wylde Willow Garden - are Gardens of International Significance.

 There are numerous scenic walks around Dunedin

+There are numerous scenic walks around Dunedin.
 Short tracks criss-cross Otago Peninsula, the Town Belt and Ross Creek; and there’s the attraction – or otherwise – of tackling Baldwin Street, the world’s steepest street.
-Further afield, there are tracks near the Taieri River and Silverstream, half-day hikes along Dunedin’s dramatic skyline, and much more.